Russia opposition leader freed on bail, protests rattle Kremlin

 More than 200 people were detained although the rallies were peaceful, with demonstrators chanting "Shame!", "Freedom!" and "Putin is a thief!"

-In Moscow, drivers honked their horns in support as they drove past at least 3,000 demonstrators a few hundred meters from the Kremlin's red brick walls.
+In Moscow, drivers honked their horns in support as they drove past at least 3,000 demonstrators a few hundred metres from the Kremlin's red brick walls.

 Navalny says his trial was politically motivated and intended to sideline him as a threat to Putin, even though his support is limited outside the cities and opinion polls show the president is still Russia's most popular politician.